Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 <h3>III.
 The Stanford Basic Income Lab</h3>

 Next on our plate was a new visual identity and <a href="https://basicincome.stanford.edu/" target="blank">website for the Stanford Basic Income Lab</a>, which studies theories, approaches, and outcomes related to Universal Basic Income (UBI).
-Continuing the trend of partnerships that task us with crafting interesting and imaginative designs, we are currently working with the Lab to develop a network visualization of major themes and topics related to UBI, along with a map of basic income experiments around the globe.
+Continuing the trend of partnerships that task us with crafting novel and imaginative designs, we are currently working with the Lab to develop a network visualization of major themes and topics related to UBI, along with a map of basic income experiments around the globe.

 <img src="/images/blog/ubi-network2.jpg" />
 <p class="blogcaption">A network visualization depicting relationships between themes and topics related to UBI</p>